stephenebert/Springboard/Capstone/README.md

 - Real device recommended for camera tests

 **Steps**
-1. `File → Open…` the `ImageTagger.xcodeproj` (or workspace)
+1. `File → Open...` the `ImageTagger.xcodeproj` (or workspace)
 2. Select the **ImageTagger** target → **Signing & Capabilities** → set your Team
 3. Add these to **Info.plist**:
-   - `NSCameraUsageDescription` — “We use the camera to classify captured photos.”
+   - `NSCameraUsageDescription`: “We use the camera to classify captured photos.”
-   - `NSPhotoLibraryUsageDescription` — “We access your library to classify photos.”
+   - `NSPhotoLibraryUsageDescription`: “We access your library to classify photos.”
 4. Build & run on device
 5. Tap **Select Image** (Photos) or **Analyze** (after capture/pick)